This doc explains some key concepts about load testing websites, including:

 Unlike protocol-based load testing, browser-based load testing scripts generate load by starting multiple instances of browsers and interacting with your application the way real users would.
 Testing at the browser level can also be the only option for testing Single-Page Applications where a lot of the application logic is executed by client-side scripts.

 Scripting on the browser level usually requires the use of different tools from the ones used to test at the protocol level.
-However, k6 has an extension called xk6-browser that allows the creation of browser-based test scripts alongside protocol-based ones.
+However, k6 now has an experimental module called k6 browser that allows the creation of browser-based test scripts alongside protocol-based ones.

 Sample browser-based test script

-The following is an example of a browser-based load testing script in k6 using xk6-browser on a dummy website.
+The following is an example of a browser-based load testing script in k6 using the browser module on a dummy website.
 Instead of making an HTTP request, the script views the homepage, then looks for and clicks on a link to the product page.

 Tips for writing browser-level scripts

 The following steps can help you get started with a browser-level test script.

 Script user actions, not requests.
 Determine what a user might do for a particular task, and script interactions with elements on the browser level.
 For example, script what buttons the user clicks on.